NOTICE TO CLIENTS

 Because some clients or staff members may not be vaccinated and Covid-19 and it’s variants are still a threat, and due to regulations for veterinary practices, we will continue to request that all visitors regardless of vaccination status wear a face covering during your pet's drop off and or when greeting staff members.

 We will encourage contactless payments and continue to ask clients to be mindful of distancing inside the facility.

 Regarding our latest Covid updates and policy:

 Thanks for your cooperation and patience as we implement these changes.
-We continue to look forward where we can welcome our pet parents into our facility in the safest way possible.
+We look forward to once again welcoming our pet parents into our facility in the safest way possible.

 A QUICK GUIDE TO YOUR VIRTUAL VISIT

 PAW REHAB has precautionary policies in place for preventing infectious or communicable disease such as regularly sanitizing our facility, requiring core vaccines, requiring flea and parasite preventives and implementing “no nose to nose” contact between patients in order to keep our patients, clients and staff safe from common diseases that may affect animals or people.
 We now are all faced with additional challenges due to the COVID-19 viral pandemic.